conondaFCC/hello-world/junit.md

 * platform: links to JVM, Maven | Gradle
 * **jupiter**: write and run **Junit5**
 * vintage: run Junit3+4 code

-### JUnit and Eclipse
-Junit user guide links to: https://www.eclipse.org/eclipse/news/4.7.1a/#junit-5-support
-* Junit Jupiter is already part of the Eclipse Java EE
-* **to create a JUnit test case**, select the class to make test class of, right click, say new > Junit test case > select methods to create, add Junit lib to project, write code.
-More info see link above.
-* best way to import JUnit5 lib, create testclass with @Test, Ctrl+1 over @Test, import will be suggested.

 ## JUnit Syntax
 Example of a Testclass.
 Naming convention ClassnameTest.